dprojects/dprojects/README.md

-I like improving things, making things simpler.
+I like to improve things and make things simpler.
 Coding for me was always some kind of hobby.
-I have never treated coding as hard work for money only, coding was always more like a hobby, even when I was working in a corporation as a Software Engineer.
-However, I hate manipulations of any kind.
-I see all of them and I turn into deamon then ;-)
+I have never treated coding as hard work for money only, even when I was working in a corporation as a Software Engineer.

 ### Current activity

 My current activity is mostly focused at my [Woodworking](https://github.com/dprojects/Woodworking) extension for FreeCAD.
-However, I am not part of the FreeCAD team and I am not connected with FreeCAD.
-Coding and woodworking is my hobby, nothing more.
+However, I am not part of the FreeCAD team.
+Coding and woodworking is my hobby, nothing more and gives me a lot of fun.

 ### My accounts